-A pre- and posttest with corrective feedback can give the learner an indication of whether new knowledge and skills have been acquired.
-Performance assessments allow the learner to practice decision-making processes and then compare their performance to an exemplar.
+A pre- and posttest with corrective feedback can give the learners an indication of whether new knowledge and skills have been acquired.
+Performance assessments allow the learners to practice decision-making processes and then compare their performance to an exemplar.
 The impact of learning is greatly influenced by the opportunity to reflect on how the learning will influence or change practice.

 The presenter should: